Real People Stories – Merel (41)

 Enough warnings

-‘At the age of thirty, I had already been tested with an HPV kit and diagnosed with cervical cancer and then suffered a burn-out.
+‘At the age of thirty, I had already been tested with a kit and diagnosed with cervical cancer and then suffered a burn-out.
 I sometimes wonder if I should have taken it earlier, but I now think I didn’t listen to my body enough.
-Until it turned out that I had tests that were positive for ovarian CA125 cancer, I had been struggling with poor resistance and intestinal complaints for years.’
+Until it turned out that I had results that were positive for OC, I had been struggling with poor resistance and intestinal complaints for years.’

 Immense